 For example:

--A person's body structure when they're weak - for Lack of water.
+-The person's body temperature - for Temperature.-A person's body structure when they're weak - for Lack of water.

 -When someone flies - to show that they don't have ground support.